About Dr. Jaglan

 I have almost 10 years of clinical experience and have been in private practice for the past four years.
 Originally from Chicago, IL, I was part of a group practice serving the Chicagoland area, living the ‘windy city’ life.
 Life’s journey brought me out to Southern California, where I followed my dream of establishing my own private practice, Embrace Psych.
 I continue to serve Chicagoans via online therapy, while planting new professional roots in Orange County, CA – providing both online and in-person therapy to those who seek it.
 I am proud to be a clinical psychologist, and hope to help normalize the importance of being proactive & preventive with our emotional healthcare.
 Together, we will determine how you can best embrace your mental health & wellness.
 I look forward to hearing from you!

 Dr. Simrin Jaglan is a Clinical Psychologist and Founder of Embrace Psych.
 She earned her Master’s and Doctorate degrees in Clinical Psychology at The Chicago School of Professional Psychology, where she conducted dissertation research on mindfulness, identity formation, and social media use.
 Dr. Jaglan completed an APA-Accredited doctoral internship at Florida International University where she received intensive training in the treatment of eating disorders, body image concerns, and psychological and neuropsychological assessment.
-She then completed a post-doctoral fellowship at the Gersten Center for Behavior Health, where she further specialized in treatment of anxiety, eating disorders, body image concerns, past trauma, and personal development.
+She then completed a post-doctoral fellowship at the Gersten Center for Behavior Health, where she further specialized in treatment of anxiety, eating disorders, body image concerns, past trauma, relationships, and personal development.

 Dr. Jaglan’s generalist training foundation allows her to work with a variety of clients, differing demographically and in presenting concerns.
 Over the years, she has been drawn to work primarily with adults and teens in the areas of anxiety, eating disorders, body image, personal development, trauma, and finding balance in significant life transitions.